darlacameron/intro-to-d3-nicar-2020/README.md

 	- Ryan Murphy to the rescue — this excellent library converts dates to AP style and more.
 It's automatically included in the Tribune's development environment, too!

 #### Browser testing pitfalls
+- As recently as five years ago, SVGs were not supported at all in Internet Explorer, and lots of Post readers used it on their computers at work (read: federal government).
+We swapped a lot of elaborate graphics out for non-responsive screen grabs.
-TODO- John can you add these?
+TODO- John can you add more?

 #### Beware of old d3 examples with previous APIs older than v4
-- d3 was first released in 2012, and it's now on version 5!
+- D3 was first released in 2012, and it's now on version 5!
 For security reasons, we recommend using the latest and greatest version.
 The last few [changes](https://github.com/d3/d3/blob/master/CHANGES.md) have changed the code's structure in big ways, and examples before v4 will not work with the current versions.
 As you're googling around to solve a bug, keep an eye out for old examples and avoid them.

 #### [Observable](https://observablehq.com/)
 - Mike Bostock is all in on his cool new tool for writing code.
 You'll see lots of newer d3 examples in this format.